-If a student plans to attend NOBTS as a non-music major and simply wishes to participate in a choral ensemble, occasionally scholarships are available for participation in ensembles.
+If a student plans to attend NOBTS as a non-music major and simply wishes to participate in a choral ensemble, scholarships are often available for participation in ensembles.
 For information about these scholarships, please contact Dr. Greg Woodward for participation in the Seminary Chorus and NOBTS Singers.